Key Takeaways

 Washington: Former US President and Republican presidential nominee Donald Trump said on Wednesday that Iran poses risks to his life and security while commenting on alleged threats from Iran to assassinate him in an effort to destabilize the United States, adding that the US military is now on the lookout.

-On Tuesday, the Trump campaign said in a press release that Trump had been briefed by the Office of the Director of National Intelligence concerning possible assassination attempts by Iran on his life, adding that Iran is “terrified” of Trump’s strength and resolve, and wants Democratic presidential nominee Kamala Harris to win the election because of her “weakness.”
+The Trump campaign issued a press release on Tuesday, stating that Trump had been briefed by the Office of the Director of National Intelligence regarding possible assassination attempts by Iran.
+Iran is reportedly terrified of Trump’s strength and resolve, and wants Kamala Harris to win the election due to her perceived weakness.

 “Big threats on my life by Iran.
 The entire U.S. Military is watching and waiting.
 Moves were already made by Iran that didn’t work out, but they will try again.
 Not a good situation for anyone.
 I am surrounded by more men, guns, and weapons than I have ever seen before.
 Thank you to Congress for unanimously approving far more money to Secret Service – Zero “NO” Votes, strictly bipartisan,” Trump wrote on X.